adambielski/CapsNet-pytorch/README.md

 ## Requirements

-Only [PyTorch](http://pytorch.org/) with torchvision is required (tested on pytorch 0.2.0).
+Only [PyTorch](http://pytorch.org/) with torchvision is required (tested on pytorch 0.2.0 and 0.3.0).
 Jupyter and matplotlib is required to run the notebook with visualizations.

 ## Usage